openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 Note that in the Cross-Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.

+## Signed and Encrypted Responses {#jarm}

+Implementations MAY use JARM [@!JARM] to sign, or sign and encrypt the response on the application level.
+Furthermore, this specification allows for JARM with encrypted, unsigned responses, in which case, the JWT containing the response parameters is only encrypted.

+For authorization responses with response type `vp_token`, the response JWT contains the following parameters as defined in (#response_type_vp_token):

+* `vp_token`
+* `presentation_submission`
+* `state`

+The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms.

+To obtain Verifier's public key for the input to the key agreement to encrypt the Authorization Response, the Wallet MUST use `jwks` or `jwks_uri` claim within the `client_metadata` request parameter, or within the metadata defined in the Entity Configuration when [@!OpenID.Federation] is used.

+To sign the Authorization Response, the Wallet MUST use a private key that corresponds to a public key made available in its metadata.

 ## Error Response